lachrymator/RF-Score/rescoring2/README.md

 * |RMSD8 = RMSDmin| = 6
 * |RMSD9 = RMSDmin| = 7

-Therefore, the % of complexes where the pose with lowest Vina score also has the lowest RMSD is 93 / 195 = 48%.
+Therefore, the % of complexes where the pose with the lowest Vina score also has the lowest RMSD is 93 / 195 = 48%.

 ### Dataset 2